Israel7777/core/README.md

-# corenot specificaly made for android but i read it should work
+# core ,not specificaly made for android but i read it should work